Trying to plan a trip to Kenya? I’m answering frequently asking questions about our first Kenya safari vacation and how to plan a trip to Kenya.

 How did you pack?

-I did an entire post on packing, what I brought specifically, and all my recommendations for planning out your pack.
+I did an entire post on packing for Kenya, what I brought specifically, and all my recommendations for planning out your pack.
 Let me know if you have questions!

 What camera lens do you use?